-Lettuce Dream’s Prevocational assessment is a time limited period of training and assessment in the occupational interest cluster(s) identified by the job seeker or through assessments.
+Lettuce Dream offers Prevocational services as a time limited period of training and assessment in the occupational interest cluster(s) identified by the job seeker or through assessments.
 The individual will have the opportunity to choose to work at Lettuce Dream performing jobs that meet their interest while exploring other career opportunities.
 A job site that meets their interests may also be used to give them an understanding of what that job is like.

 During this assessment period, skills, abilities, barriers to employment, communication, learning style, preferences and necessary accommodations are evaluated.

-Information gathered from the assessment(s) will identify skills, technology and training needs and job readiness.
+Information gathered will identify interests, skills, technology and training needs and job readiness.
 This information is used in developing holistic employment opportunities.

 Career Planning and Job Development